Branding Basics for New Non-profits

 Experiencing the purpose/cause of your non-profit

-Experiencing what it?s like to be a donor
+Experiencing what it’s like to be a donor

 When a donor either makes a donation or volunteers their time, what type of experience are they getting?
 Do you let them know how much you appreciate them?
-How easy is it to make a donation or to volunteer?
+How easy is it to make a donation or volunteer?

-Those are all questions you need to have answers for if you want to create a memorable experience for donors.
+Those are all questions you need to have answers to if you want to create a memorable experience for donors.
 The more enjoyable you can make the process of donating or volunteering, the more people will be willing to do those for you.

 Wait why is there a fourth element?
 I thought you said there were only three?

-The truth is consistency is not an element of a brand ? it?s an action you take every day to keep the elements of your brand strong.
-As your brand grows, it?s imperative you maintain consistency.
-That means using the same visuals, speaking to your donors the same way every time, and making sure you?re giving them the same great experience day in and day out.
+The truth is consistency is not an element of a brand, it’s an action you take every day to keep the elements of your brand strong.
+As your brand grows, it’s imperative you maintain consistency.
+That means using the same visuals, speaking to your donors the same way every time, and making sure you’re giving them the same great experience day in and day out.

 Consistency is the glue that holds your brand together.
 When your brand is consistent it builds trust and brand recognition.
 It is also a reflection of your professionalism as a business.